FlyteWizard/FlyteWizard/README.md

 I am majoring in Computer Science and minoring in Education.

-I enjoy frontend development, designing for accessibility, hiking in the beautiful woods, and nature photography.
+I enjoy frontend development, designing for accessibility, hiking in the beautiful woods of the PNW, and nature photography.

 ## Links 🐱